Overview

 • The interviews are conducted by KCB staff teams

-• Applicants with disability are recruited through the county social development offices and integrated /special primary schools
+• Applicants with disabilities are recruited through the county social development offices and integrated /special primary schools

 • Home visits are conducted to verify the needy status of the shortlisted candidates